williamsnick606/Better-Bookmarks/better_bookmarks/note.md

 # Temporary Fix for Bookmarking With Multiple Tabs Open

-In order to get the correct/expected behavior when a user either:

-- opens a new tab, opens another new tab, switches back to the first tab and bookmarks that page; or
-- opens the extension, clicks to add a bookmark, closes the extenson, reopens the extension, followed by bookmarking the page;

-we associate, with each unique tab ID, the first non-null description that we encounter and store it using the Chrome storage API.

-Script injection, and therefore storing the first valid description received, only happens when the user clicks the button to create a new bookmark.
-Therefore, this is currently the most optimal solution.
-From what I gathered during my research, any other optimal solution to the problem that our current technique solves would likely vary only marginally.
+In order to allow the user to open a tab, open another new tab, switch back to the first tab, and then bookmark the first tab, I can just have to content script log the tab id.
+Using the tab id, the code for adding a bookmark— in modal.js—can run:

     ```javascript
     let pageTitle, pageDescription, pageURL;